Prepared for DigitalOcean by Cloud Spectator LLC

 Four duplicate VMs were deployed during testing to minimize sources of error prevalent in a Cloud hosting environment.
 The most notable challenge is the Noisy Neighbor Effect.
 Testing duplicate VMs mitigates most non-specific errors that could be attributed to a singular parent instance or storage volume.
 By minimizing possible sources of error, more accurate and precise performance samples can be collected during testing.

 In the sections below, the performance results from Cloud Spectator’s testing is presented.
 Graphs of the performance results, along with interpretive narratives, are provided for all tests.

 Price-performance, also known as value, compares the performance of a Cloud service to the price of that service.
 Thus, price-performance offers a universal metric for comparing Cloud service value.
 Priceperformance is calculated from the average Geekbench4 multi-core score divided by the monthly price in US Dollars (USD).
 A higher price-performance score indicates greater value for a given VM configuration.

-Generally, standard, burstable or smaller VMs tend to achieve higher price-performance values than computeoptimized or larger VMs with static vCPU allocations.
+Generally, Basic, burstable or smaller VMs tend to achieve higher price-performance values than compute-optimized or larger VMs with static vCPU allocations.
 Larger VMs with specifically provisioned resources are typically used for more large production use cases, and therefore have higher prices.
 Thus, this evaluation was limited to comparable size categories to illustrate the differences between these types of machines.

 Multi-core CPU test averages tend to display large differences based on vCPU count, as opposed to singlecore tests.
 The results section below provides an overview of the single-core performance, while multi-core performance is used for price-performance analysis.